rklymentiev/rklymentiev.com/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I was using brain to understand math.
-Now I am using math to understand brain.
+bio: I was using the brain to understand math.
+Now I am using math to understand the brain.
 email: "rklymentiev@gmail.com"
 name: Ruslan Klymentiev
 organizations: